Dick Stein

-Dick Stein is the state representative for the 54th District of the Ohio House of Representatives.
+Dick Stein is an American politician who served in the Ohio House of Representatives from 2017 to 2024.
+He represents the 54th district.
 He is a Republican.
 The district consists of Huron County as well as Rochester, Wellington, LaGrange, Eaton Estates, Avon and portions of North Ridgeville in Lorain County.

+FirstEnergy scandal

+Rep. Dick Stein supported House Bill 6 (HB 6), which prosecutors linked to the $60 million FirstEnergy bribery scandal.
+See Ohio nuclear bribery scandal.

+Stein’s campaign received $2,500 from the FirstEnergy political action committee in 2018.

+Added section on lawmaker’s support for House Bill 6 and campaign contributions from FirstEnergy PAC, citing Ohio Capital Journal donation records along with contextual sources (Dayton Daily News, Ohio Legislature, Columbus Dispatch, Center for Public Integrity).
+Notes donation amounts, HB6 vote/cosponsorship, and watchdog concerns, while clarifying they were not charged in the bribery case.

 Life and career

 Stein was born and raised in Norwalk, Ohio, where he still resides today.
 A business owner, Stein has owned Stein Photography for nearly forty years.
 He is a graduate of Norwalk St. Paul High School, and also holds various photography licenses.

 Prior to running for office, Stein was a longtime member of the Huron County Republican Party Central Committee.
 Stein and his wife, Patty, has two children and five grandchildren.

 Ohio House of Representatives

 In 2016, state Representative Terry Boose was unable to run for another term due to term-limits.
 A competitive seat on paper, both Democrats and Republicans made the seat a top target.
 On the Republican side, Stein was one of four to seek the GOP nomination, besting Kathryn Frombaugh and two others with 34% of the vote to take the nomination.

 Facing Democrat Tom Dunlap, a Huron County Commissioner, Stein won the general election 62% to 38%.
 He was sworn in on January 3, 2017.